Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/content-templates-tutorial.md

 ## Create a Content Template

-Content templates are managed by the Entando Web Content Management System (WCMS) in the [App Builder](../../docs/getting-started/concepts-overview.md#entando-app-builder).
+Content templates are managed by the Villanova Web Content Management System (WCMS) in the [App Builder](../../docs/getting-started/concepts-overview.md#entando-app-builder).
 Follow the steps below to create and configure a content template.

 **1.** From the left menu in the App Builder, go to `Content` → `Templates`